 Today’s society is more socially aware than ever.
 The treatment and rights of employees, no matter the industry, is of increasing importance to regulators across the world.
 Leaders within companies are recognizing the importance of employee welfare, too.
 This is largely down to much tougher penalties for corporate manslaughter and health and safety offenses.
 No matter the motivation, we are the advent of change.
-While there’s never been any doubt that good health and safety practices are morally right, they have never made better business sense either.
+While there’s never been any doubt that good health and safety practices are morally right and just, they have never made better business sense either.

-First and foremost, EHS software helps to ensure the health and safety of every individual within the workplace by providing streamlined reports and data on EHS metrics that you configure.
+First and foremost, what is EHS software?
+EHS software helps to ensure the health and safety of every individual within the workplace by providing streamlined reports and data on EHS metrics that you configure.
 But this only works it is used!

-Ease of use is the number 1 factor in increasing user adoption.
+Ease of use is the number one factor in increasing user adoption.
 Actual use of the software results in more reports created on your company’s operations.
 More reports mean more data for EHS Managers to make tactical and strategic decisions with (as we will see in point two, below).
 This all results in a safer workplace.
 After all, information empowers individuals to make the right decisions

-Modern EHS software can help to ensure your organisation meets current legal requirements.
+Modern EHS software can help to ensure your organization meets current legal requirements.
 Should a party make a claim, you can easily find all information pertaining to that issue in one, centralized place.
 You’ll be able to access many documents, including:

 - Witness statements